In the King Island Council area, most resident workers in All industries are over 45 years old.

 - A larger percentage of resident workers aged 55 to 64 years (21.9% compared to 18.3%)

-From 2011 to 2016, King Island Council area's resident workers population decreased by 49 people (5.7%).
+From 2011 to 2016, the King Island Council area's resident workers (All industries) population decreased by 49 people (-5.7%).
 This represents an average annual change of -1.17% per year over the period.

-The largest change in the resident workers age structure in King Island Council area between 2011 and 2016 was in the age group:
+The largest changes in the resident workers age structure in the King Island Council area between 2011 and 2016 were in the age groups:

 - 65 years and over (+20 persons)

 - 45 to 54 years (-14 persons)